 Are you in the market for a retractable awning?
+If so, you're probably concerned about retractable awning prices.
 Whether you're a novice or just brushing up on the facts, you're in the right place.
 In this article, we'll cover everything you need to know.
-From the benefits of ownership, to accessories you may need, to final installation.
+We'll cover the benefits of ownership, accessories you may need, and even tips for your final installation.
 We'll even let you in on who makes some of the top brands today!
 We have all the information you need right here!

 Before Selecting the Right Retractable Awning